sienayusa/Portfolio_Projects/README.md

   To view the Power BI report, follow these steps:
     1. Clone this repository to your local machine using `git clone https://github.com/yourusername/your-repo-name.git`.
     2. Open the Power BI Desktop application.
-    3. Load the `.pbix` file from the cloned repository.
+    3. Load the `Data Professional Survey Breakdown.pbix` file from the cloned repository.

-Usage
+How to Use

   - Open the Power BI report in Power BI Desktop or Power BI Service.
   - Navigate through the different pages to explore various aspects of the survey data.